Lauren Harris: Early Life

-Harris began her music career singing in pubs in 2005, and went on to record demo material for Russ Ballard, before touring with Iron Maiden and releasing her debut album, Calm Before The Storm, in 2008.
-From 2010, Harris toured with her new hard rock band, Six Hour Sundown, performing at venues in the UK as well as the European Graspop, Download, and Sonisphere festivals.
-She frequently performs barefoot.
-Harris commenced a new musical project, Kingdom of I, working with songwriter Dave Stewart and drummer Shauney Recke.

-Harris is a graduate of the London Academy of Music and Dramatic Art and the Oxford School of Drama and has appeared in numerous stage productions, highlighting with a London production as the role of Blanche Dubois in Streetcar Named Desire.
-Harris has appeared in the feature film Adrift in Soho.

 Career

 Music

-Harris began singing in pubs and bars with a friend; after one of the performances, she was invited to Russ Ballard's house and studio to record a demo.

-From 2005 to 2008, Harris worked with Grammy-nominated songwriter and producer Tom McWilliams, who assisted with song arrangement and composition.
+Harris began her music career singing in pubs in 2005, and went on to record demo material for Russ Ballard.
+From 2005 to 2008, Harris worked with the songwriter and producer Tom McWilliams, who assisted with song arrangement and composition.
 McWilliams also toured with Harris, performing as the band's drummer.

 Harris toured Europe, playing outdoor festivals such as the German Rock Am Ring, Rock Am Park and UK Download festivals.

 Harris supported Iron Maiden on their A Matter of Life and Death world tour, playing at Dubai and the Brixton Academy, London, amongst other venues.
-When the tour concluded, Harris released her debut album entitled Calm Before the Storm, mixed by Kevin Shirley.
-She continued to tour the UK and Europe in support of the release.
-Harris joined Iron Maiden again, this time on the Somewhere Back In Time World tour.
+In 2008 Harris released her debut album entitled Calm Before The Storm, mixed by Kevin Shirley.
+She continued to tour the UK and Europe in support of the release and joined Iron Maiden on the Somewhere Back In Time World tour.

-In addition to supporting Iron Maiden, between 2006 and 2009 the Lauren Harris Band toured as a support act with bands such as Alice Cooper, Within Temptation, and Mötley Crüe.

 In 2008 Harris named musical influences including Belinda Carlisle, Shakespears Sister, Alanis Morissette, Heart, Def Leppard and the Foo Fighters.
+In addition to supporting Iron Maiden, she toured as a support act with bands such as Alice Cooper, Within Temptation, and Mötley Crüe.

-From 2010, following lineup changes, the Lauren Harris Band began touring under the new name "Six Hour Sundown".
-The band recorded new tracks at Compass Point Studios in the Bahamas but only Jekyll & Hyde saw commercial release, becoming available as a single for Download in 2011.
+From 2010, following lineup changes, the she and her band began touring under the new name "Six Hour Sundown".
+The band recorded new tracks at Compass Point Studios in the Bahamas but only Jekyll & Hyde saw commercial release, becoming available as a single for download in 2011.
 The band played numerous festivals before deciding to part ways in late 2012.

 In 2013, Harris moved to Los Angeles to commence work on a new musical project, Kingdom of I, with songwriter and producer Dave Stewart and drummer Shauney Recke.
-The debut track Crying at the Disco was released as a free download on Soundcloud in late 2013.
+The debut track Crying at the Disco was released as a free download on SoundCloud in late 2013.

 A Spotify playlist posted to the official Kingdom of I Facebook, intended to give a flavour for the type of music to expect on the album, cited musical influences such as Flyleaf, Muse, Paramore, Stone Sour, Annie Lennox and Stevie Nicks.